microsoft/pxt/common-docs/blocks-embed.md

 }
 ```

-* ``id``: The identifer of the snippet element.
+* ``id``: The identifier of the snippet element.
 This is used to replace the document element of the snippet with the rendered blocks or to associate the rendered blocks if the snippet is to be retained in the document.
 * ``svg``: The SVG image element.
 * ``uri``: The data source of the blocks image.
 * ``width``: The width of the SVG blocks image.